alberttrann/Paper_Classifier/README.md

 These methods transform the multi-label problem so we can still use standard single-label classifiers like the ones we've already built.

 *   **a.
 Binary Relevance (The Most Common Approach):**
-    *   **How it works:** This is the most popular and intuitive method.
-You break the problem down into multiple, independent binary classification problems.
-If you have 8 main categories (`math`, `cs`, `physics`, etc.), you would train **8 separate binary classifiers**:
+    *   **How it works:** This is the most popular and intuitive method - break the problem down into multiple, independent binary classification problems.
+If we have 8 main categories (`math`, `cs`, `physics`, etc.), we would train **8 separate binary classifiers**:
         1.  **A "Math" Classifier:** Trained to predict "Is this abstract about math?"
 (Yes/No).
         2.  **A "CS" Classifier:** Trained to predict "Is this abstract about CS?"
 (Yes/No).
         3.  ...and so on for all 8 categories.
-    *   **Inference:** For a new abstract, you run it through all 8 classifiers.
+    *   **Inference:** For a new abstract, we run it through all 8 classifiers.
 If the "Math", "CS", and "Physics" classifiers all output "Yes", then the final prediction for that abstract is the set `{'math', 'cs', 'physics'}`.
     *   **Pros:** Very easy to implement.
-You can use any binary classifier you like (e.g., `LogisticRegression`, `XGBoost`).
+We can use any binary classifier we like (e.g., `LogisticRegression`, `XGBoost`).
     *   **Cons:** It assumes that the labels are independent (i.e., the probability of a paper being about `cs` has no relationship to it being about `stat`), which is often not true.

 *   **b.
 Classifier Chains:**
     *   **How it works:** This is an improvement on Binary Relevance that tries to capture label dependencies.
-You train a chain of binary classifiers.
+We train a chain of binary classifiers.
         1. Train the first classifier (e.g., for `math`) on the input features.
         2. Train the second classifier (e.g., for `cs`) on the input features **AND the prediction from the first classifier**.
         3. Train the third classifier (e.g., for `physics`) on the input features **AND the predictions from the first two classifiers**.